molly-harper/CSSE4011-Amber-FinalProject/Milestone/MilestoneChecklist.md

 - [x] DIKW Pyramid Abstraction
     - [x] Provide a senario in which the system can operate
     - [x] What pyramid layers can your stsem contribute to
-- [] System Integration
+- [] Sensor Integration
-    - [] Explain what sensors are used
+    - [x] Explain what sensors are used
     - [] Explain what type of data is required
-    - [] Explain how the sensors are integrated
+    - [x] Explain how the sensors are integrated
 - [] Wireless Network Communications
     - [] Explain the network topology or IoT protocols
     - [] What protocols are used and how